 21. Stroll around hip Jordaan

-Jordaan is Amsterdam’s answer to all other hipster-centric enclaves in cities all over the world.
+Jordaan is Amsterdam’s answer to all other hipster-centric enclaves in cities all over Europe.
 Something about the canals and the old townhouses and the narrow streets makes it much cooler and more authentic-feeling than other hip hang outs across the globe, however.
 Naturally, exploring Jordaan is an awesome, if quite hipster-y, thing to do in Amsterdam.

 Here you’ll find indie boutiques, a plethora of cafes (not coffeeshops), organic food, vegan fare, and the Noordermarkt Square Market.
 There’s loads of little pubs to hang out in, galleries, all sorts of stuff.
 We’d recommend getting lost in this relatively compact area (one of our favourite neighbourhoods of the city).